1973 RAC Rally

 The 1973 RAC Rally (formally the 22nd Daily Mirror RAC Rally) was the twelfth round of the inaugural World Rally Championship season.
 Run in mid-November in the County of Yorkshire in England, the rally was run primarily on gravel, with some sections of tarmac as well.
 The rally carried the name of its title sponsor, a popular British newspaper, The Daily Mirror.

 Report

 In 1973, and for several years afterward, only manufacturers were given points for finishes in WRC events.
 Britain was home terrain for the Fords and the RS1600 wrapped up all three podium spots.
-While both Alpine Renault and Fiat finished in the points, neither had their points applied to championship standings.
-This, however, didn't hurt either one's chances, as they still placed first and second respectively at the end of the season.
+While both Alpine Renault and Fiat finished in the points, they could only count their best eight results and thus their finishes at the RAC Rally were discounted.
+The two nonetheless finished first and second overall in the Championship.